-I have been involved in child-related volunteer activity since 2007; and, since 2014, this has taken the form of providing dental and oral health education to children, including pro-bono treatment for underserved children.
-I began working with children as a volunteer in high school, helping to organize and manage Special Olympics events; and have continued to work with children over the years, collaborating with a variety of projects with a focus on young people and oral health care, most recently HeadStart.
-My professional focus is now firmly focused not only on children, but children of scarce resources.
-I was raised to believe that charitable endeavour is an obligation rather than a choice and I could not be happier to help children who might otherwise have gone untreated or suffered from further delays in treatment.
-My focus on children has helped me to better appreciate the critical importance of early education in the adoption of effective dental and oral hygiene regimes.
+I have been involved in child-related volunteer activities since 2007.
+Since 2014, this has provided children with dental and oral health education, including pro-bono treatment for underserved children.
+I began working with children as a volunteer in high school, helping to organize and manage Special Olympics events, and have continued to work with children over the years, collaborating with various projects with a focus on young people and oral health care, most recently Head Start.
+My professional focus is now on children and children with scarce resources.
+I was raised to believe that charitable endeavor is an obligation rather than a choice.
+I could not be happier to help children who might otherwise have gone untreated or suffered from further delays in treatment.
+My focus on children has helped me better appreciate the critical importance of early education in adopting effective dental and oral hygiene regimes.

-My central hope my third time around lies in the extensive experience that I am now acquiring in the provision of dental treatment to children in a variety of settings, including extensive exposure to and practice of behavioural control modalities such as the operating room under general anaesthesia, using IV sedation, oral sedation, and in the regular clinic with the possibility of doing nitrous.
-I have also broadened my horizons and contribution as a volunteer, serving with HeadStart, providing what is for many children their only chance for oral health care.
+My central hope my third time around lies in the extensive experience that I am now acquiring in the provision of dental treatment to children in a variety of settings, including extensive exposure to and practice of behavioral control modalities such as the operating room under general anesthesia, using IV sedation, oral sedation, and in the regular clinic with the possibility of doing nitrous.
+I have also broadened my horizons and contribution as a volunteer, serving with Head Start, providing their only chance for oral health care for many children.

-I thank you for considering my application.
+Thank you for considering my application.